felossj/sharp/README.md

 Config System: It saves your clicker's config and load it when you execute sharp.

+Click Sounds: You can select your custom click sound.

 Right and Left Click: Supports both right and left mouse button clicks for versatile gameplay.

 Click Only In-Game: Ensures clicks are registered only when Minecraft is active, preventing unintended clicks on other applications.